Best Books: 2024 | 2023 | 2022 | 2021 | 2020 | 2019 | 2018 | 2017 | 2016 | 2015 | 2014 | 2013 | 2012 | 2011 | 2010

 Our Evenings

-Alan Hollinghurst (Knopf)
+Alan Hollinghurst (Random House)

 Hollinghurst trains his famously exquisite and exacting prose onto the life of aging gay actor Dave Winn.
 Half Burmese, half British, Dave was bullied at boarding school and typecast throughout his career, and now faces a new form of ugliness in Brexit-era xenophobia.
 Hollinghurst’s achievement is in crafting Dave with a deep sense of dignity, showing how his hero has lived a good life despite adversity.